forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/setup.md

 ```

 ## Initializing the configuration
-In order to correctly parse and store the data based on your requirements, BDJuno allows you to customize its behavior via a TOML file called `config.toml`.
-In order to create the first instance of the `config.toml` file you can run
+In order to correctly parse and store the data based on your requirements, BDJuno allows you to customize its behavior via a YAML file called `config.yaml`.
+In order to create the first instance of the `config.yaml` file you can run

 ```shell
 $ bdjuno init